rose-mead/rose-mead/README.md

 - ☀️ Top skill - Developing web apps with React and Javascript.
 - 🌱 I’m always learning new technologies - next up...Typescript
-- 🔭 I’m currently working on a 'Pantree' a meal planning app
+- 🔭 I’m currently working on 'Pantree' a meal planning app

 <details>
   <summary>Some interesting facts about me</summary>